curateteaching/digitalpedagogy/keywords/labor.md

 Part of a growing suite of projects under Amy Earhart and Toneisha Taylor's  *White Violence, Black Resistance* project, *Millican "Riot," 1868* curates digital artifacts related to an early incident of race-motivated violence that has been effectively erased from the scholarly record.
 The project reflects on how events can be rendered invisible to history, and demonstrates how digital platforms can recover these events by making digital artifacts visible to scholars and the public.
 The metadata tag "Contributors" credits students who worked on adding artifacts to the collections.
 This project offers a model of how Omeka.net (the free version of the platform) can be used for a class project in which students make individual contributions for which they are acknowledged.
 Students gain practical experience in metadata and controlled vocabularies, digitization, curation, and using content management systems.

+REBECCA: I appreciate that you present this positive example of acknowledging labor.
+Beyond getting credit for their work, what to students learn from their labor?
+Are their other nuances to digital labor illustrated by this artifact?
+How does this artifact differ from the previous example?

 ###Build Your Own Website###
 ![screenshot](images/labor-cordell.JPG)